pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/MANGA_Project.md

         </tree_output>
     </MangaProject>

-In this example, an initial tree distribution is loaded into the program.
-This should be in an external file with the following content:
+The inital tree distribution is stored in a csv file and has the following content:

     tree,	time,	x,	y,	r_stem,	h_stem,	r_crown,	r_root
     Initial_000000001,	0,	20,	5.0,	0.04,	3.5,	1.4,	0.7